free5gc/free5gc.github.io/docs/blog/UDM_introduce.md

 //in the amf/internal/gmm/handler.go.
 ```

-In the initialization of HandleInitialRegistration, AMF sends a request to the UDM to receive the UE's NSSAI.
+In the initialization of HandleInitialRegistration, AMF sends a request to the UDM to receive the UE's NSSAI (Network Slice Selection Assistance Information).
 After receiving subscribed NSSAI, AMF will compare it to UE's requested NSSAI.
 If there is a S-NSSAI that has not been subscribed before, AMF will request NSSF for Allowed NSSAI.

 ```golang=
 func handleRequestedNssai(ue *context.AmfUe, anType models.AccessType) error {